 A copyright transfer statement will accompany the galley proofs of accepted, typeset manuscripts.
 The form must be signed by at least one of the authors and returned with the corrected proofs.

-Manuscripts must be submitted electronically in Microsoft Word (PC or Mac), double-spaced on A4 or 8.5 x 11 inch page size, with at least 25 millimetre (1 inch) margins on all four sides.
+Manuscripts must be submitted in Microsoft Word (PC or Mac), double-spaced and set to A4 or 8.5 x 11 inch paper, with at least 25 millimeter (1 inch) margins on all four sides.
 Articles generally should not exceed 10-12 pages (excluding references, tables, figure legends and figures) and should be limited to no more than six authors.
 Additional contributing authors will be listed as an addendum to the manuscript.
 Abbreviations should be placed in parenthesis after the first complete use of the term(s) to be abbreviated.
 Use generic names for drugs and for dental materials.
-Give trade names and manufacturers' names and addresses in parentheses.
+Give trade names and manufacturers’ names and addresses in parentheses within the text.

-affiliations indicated by footnote in Arabic numerals.
-The authors' degrees and titles should not be included..
+Should include for each author the full name and institutional affiliations.
 The corresponding author should also include a street address, telephone and fax numbers, and e-mail address.
 Only individuals who have made a substantial contribution to the work and who agree to take public responsibility for the content of the work should be included.
 If the work was supported by a grant, the name of the supporting organization and the grant number should appear on the title page.
 The address for reprint requests will be assumed to that of the corresponding author unless otherwise specified.

 Abstract and Key Words

 Abstracts are required for all articles, and should be limited to 250 words typed double-spaced on a separate page.
 The abstract should serve as a concise summary of the manuscript, including objective, methods, results and conclusions.
 Abbreviations should not be used in the abstract.
 Please provide three to six key words (Dental Descriptors, Index to Dental Literature and/or Index Medicus) to be used for indexing purposes.